polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-ddr-demo/README.md

 ### Add new board under the boards directory

 Create a new directory /\<my_board> under the src/boards directory.
-Use one of the existing board directories (e.g icicle-kit-es) as a template, copying and renaming as appropriate.
+Use one of the existing board directories (e.g icicle-kit) as a template, copying and renaming as appropriate.
   * src/boards/**\<my-board>**

 The following table describes the folder heirarchy and the files that should be